AkadenTK/superwarp/README.md

 ### In-Zone warping
 When handling the menu through the game's vanilla systems, warping between two homepoints or waypoints in the same zone sends a packet that moves your character without zoning out.
 Escha/Reis do this too.
 This is usually accompanied by a fade-to-black animation.
 When this occurs through Superwarp, no animations are played.
 It's faster, but it can look jarring.
 You can disable this behavior for some zones (Escha/Reis cannot be, because of the nature of the zone) with a setting: `<enable_same_zone_teleport>false</enable_same_zone_teleport>`.
 It is true by default.

+### Locked homepoints and waypoints
+Superwarp by default allows teleporting to homepoints that have yet to be reached.
+But in the event that the user wants to disable this feature for safety, edit the setting in the data/settings.xml file as such: `<enable_locked_warps>false</enable_locked_warps>`.

 ### Updates
 #### v0.96
 - **Feature**: Homepoints now uses same-zone teleporting feature.